epfl-matmat/matmat.org/jobs/index.md

 * You are fluent in written and oral English.
 * You enjoy occasionally supervising undergraduate students on topics related to your research.
-* Bonus skills for this application are considerable experience in quantum-chemical or materials simulations or high-performance computing.
+* Bonus skills for this application are considerable experience in sustainable software engineering or high-performance computing.

 #### What is offered
 The activities of the MatMat group revolve around understanding